You love streaming your favorite shows. Here’s how to use less data doing so

 1. Embrace the joy of downloading.

-If you’re a YouTube Premium customer – and if you or your family is on YouTube regularly it’s worth the expense to become one – you can download videos and watch them offline.
+If you’re a YouTube Premium customer – and if your family is on YouTube regularly it’s worth the expense to become one – you can download videos and watch them offline.
 This is one of the most effective ways to reduce your data usage.

 2. Lower the quality of the videos you’re streaming